MicrocontrollersDev/Alternatives/docs/latest/feather_client.md

 Please note that this page may be outdated due to Minecraft update cycles.

+It is *essential* that you read the **[Migrating to Latest](https://alternatives.microcontrollers.dev/latest/migrating)** list first, as it includes all dependencies and recommended mods that are not included here, as well as a full guide on how to install these mods and Fabric.

 WIP - Feather "Client" is a Forge/Fabric mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
 However,